Analyzing the Results of the 2024 Presidential Election in Hawaiʻi Using Bayesian Conditional Autoregressive (CAR) Models

 Why use Bayesian CAR models?

 Elections are in part spatial phenomena.
-We know that for a variety of social and historical reasons, the geographic community one lives in the U.S. tends to be correlated with one’s race/ethnicity, socioeconomic status, education level, occupation, income, access to government services, health care, and high-quality food, quality of live, and many other factors.
+We know that for a variety of social and historical reasons, one’s geographic community in the U.S. tends to be correlated with one’s race/ethnicity, socioeconomic status, education level, occupation, income, access to government services, health care, and high-quality food, quality of live, and many other factors.
 Because of that, one’s geographic community is also correlated with one’s political views.
-We also know that while each community may tend to have specific political views, those political views also influenced their neighboring communities and are in turn influenced by their neighbors as well.
+We also know that while each community may tend to have specific political views, those political views also influence their neighboring communities and are in turn influenced by their neighbors as well.

 Elections then are a measure of a given community’s underlying political views at a specific time.
 Since we want to know what the underlying views are, we need to create a model that takes into account the spatial (aka community-level) correlation of political views, as well as how nearby communities may influence those views as well.

 To take into account the spatial correlations, we’ll use a version of CAR models called the Besag-York-Mollié model that is frequently used to model spatial incidence rates for diseases.
-This model includes two set of spatial correlations.
-First it models the correlation of a geographic area with all of the areas that border it.
-Then it models a random effect for each geographic unit so that it captures the unique variation within each geographic unit.
+This model includes two sets of spatial correlations.
+First, it models the correlation of a geographic area with all of the areas that border it.
+Then, it models a random effect for each geographic unit so that it captures the unique variation within each geographic unit.

 But before we get too deep into the model, we need to gather the data first.